ArtaFarahmand/memory_game/README.md

 # Memory Game Project

-Udacity Front - End Developer Nanodegree second project.
-The memory game is a browser based card matching project.
-The goal of this project was to create a full functional and well designed memory game.
+Udacity Front - End Developer Nano-degree second project.
+The memory game is a browser based card matching game.
+The goal of this project was to create a fully functional and well designed memory game that is easy to interact with.

 ## Table of Contents